PurrfectTechnologies/PurrfectEngine/README.md

 # PurrfectEngine

 PurrfectEngine is a game/application engine made in C++ designed for beginners and experts.
-It is developed by 2 humans ([CatDev](https://github.com/RealCatDev) and [1mag1n33](https://github.com/1mag1n33)).
+It is developed by 2 persons ([CatDev](https://github.com/RealCatDev) and [1mag1n33](https://github.com/1mag1n33)).

 > [!NOTE]
 > PurrfectEngine is still in development.